Parks and Recreation

 Hudson Trail System

 A system of paved multi-use pathways run throughout the City (no motorized vehicles allowed).
-They will eventually interconnect the City parks, and already provide links to downtown and the Industrial Park.
-There are Five Trails now complete: the Bean Creek Trail (opened in 2002), the Findlay Trail (opened in 2011), the Murdock and Berlin Trails (both opened in 2013), and the Engle Trail (opened 2015).
+They interconnect the City parks and provide links to downtown and the Industrial Park.
+There are six Trails: the Bean Creek Trail (opened in 2002), the Findlay Trail (opened in 2011), the Murdock and Berlin Trails (both opened in 2013), and the Engle Trail (opened 2015).
 The five connected trails form a 5 kilometer-long loop.
-The Thompson Trail is in progress to connect Bean Creek Trail to Memorial Park.
+The sixth trail is the Thompson Trail that connects Bean Creek Trail to Memorial Park.
 All of these trails are Americans with Disabilities Act-compliant and are open year-round.
 Click here for a trail map.

 Lake Hudson Recreation Area